lbeder/slowkey/README.md

 Salt is: s...t

-Salt's size 4 is shorter than 16 and will be SHA512 hashed and then truncated to 16 bytes.
+Salt's size 4 is shorter than 16 and will be SHA512 hashed and then truncated into 16 bytes.
 Do you want to continue? [y/n]
 ```